-At the heart of the Middle East, lies the ever-bustling metropolis of Dubai with its unique and innovative fusion of East meets West, that cannot be found anywhere else in the world.
+At the heart of the Middle East, lies the bustling metropolis of Dubai with its unique and innovative fusion of East meets West, not to be found anywhere else in the world.

-Here, extraordinary and extravagant go hand in hand: a pioneer for setting new world records, no two holidays to the city will be the same as Dubai continues to evolve, cherishing the best of its culture whilst innovation drives the tourism industry with ultimate and modern experiences.
-The Emirate attracts many Muslim tourists amongst the 15 million tourists who visit every year, for the wealth of attractions including luxury shopping, state-of-the-art restaurants, rooftop terraces, Islamic history museums, ski slopes in a desert climate, palm trees and paradise-like beaches which set the scene for even the hardest to impress travellers.
+Here, extraordinary and extravagant go hand in hand: a pioneer for setting new world records.
+No two holidays to the city will be the same as Dubai continues to evolve, cherishing the best of its culture whilst innovation drives the tourism industry with the ultimate in modern experiences.
+The Emirate attracts many Muslims amongst the 15 million tourists who visit every year.
+Even the hardest-to-impress travellers, cannot fail to be wowed by its wealth of attractions including luxury shopping, state-of-the-art restaurants, rooftop terraces, Islamic history museums, ski slopes in a desert climate, palm trees and paradise-like beaches.

 Jumeirah beach in Dubai with its skyscrapers in the background